AdvayAtMason/FireSafetySystem-Client/README.md

 # FireSafetySystem-Client
 Client for NSTEM Biomed Project for 2024-25
-Alarm Development Branch.

-Note: Alarm code has been added.
-It will not interfere with the rest of the program.

 Information:
 - Intended Operating System: Windows 7+, Linux (Debian 11+ based distros)